 The exhibition and performances draw on the traditions of Badakhshan which are shared across North-eastern Afghanistan, Eastern Tajikistan, Western China and Northern Pakistan.
 The Pamir Mountains have seen momentous events in the history of Central Asia.
-Even before Alexander the Great invaded the area, the region was the crossroads of diverse civilisations.
-Mountain societies living in the region, through which the Silk Route runs, have sustained a rich legacy of art and culture that draws on those civilisations.

 The First Lady, Maria Jose Ritta, and the Minister of Culture, Dr Pedro Roseta, were amongst the distinguished guests who joined Her Highness Begum Inaara Aga Khan at a concert and exhibition from Tajikistan at the Ismaili Centre, Lisbon on June 4, 2002.
 Commenting on “the beauty and strength of the Pamiri music and dances,” Culture Minister Pedro Roseta said “we are building the new Portugal in plurality and diversity.”
 “The Portuguese,” he said, “are open to the world,” recalling that “fortunately, history enabled us to be the people who promoted the encounter among men and civilisations.
 The earliest ‘globalisation’ was effected by us and, therefore, we have an additional responsibility to promote this spirit of mutual interchange and sharing of knowledge.”